Victor-IX/Blender-Launcher-V2/docs/mkdocs/installation.md

 ### Manual update

-1. Download latest release for your OS from [releases page](https://github.com/Victor-IX/Blender-Launcher-V2/releases/latest)
+1. Download latest release for your OS from the [releases page](https://github.com/Victor-IX/Blender-Launcher-V2/releases/latest)
-2. Quit running instance of **Blender Launcher**
+2. Quit any running instance of **Blender Launcher**
-3. Unpack `Blender Launcher.exe` file and replace existing one
+3. Unpack the `Blender Launcher.exe` file and replace existing one.
-4. Enjoy!
+4. You have succesfully updated.
+Enjoy!

 ### Automatic update

 !!! warning "v1.15.1 and lower"
-    Automatic updates are not available if you are using a version of the blender launcher prior to the `1.15.2` version.
+    Automatic updates are not available if you are using a version of the Blender Launcher prior to version `1.15.2`.
-    To update, you need to do a manual update of the blender launcher.
+    To update, you need to do a manual update of Blender Launcher.

-1. Press the `Update to version %.%.%` button on the right bottom corner
+1. Press the `Update to version %.%.%` button in the right bottom corner of the window.
-2. Wait until downloading and extracting process is finished
+2. Blender Luancher will then begin downloading and extracting the new version.
-3. Wait for ~5-30 second while new version is configured and automatically launched
+3. Once this process is finished, wait for 5-30 seconds while the new version is configured.
-4. Enjoy!
+4. Once update, Blender Launcher should automatically launch.
+5. You have succesfully updated.
+Enjoy!

 ## Important Notes

 !!! warning "Library Folder"

-    It is recommended to create a new folder on a non system drive or inside user folder like `Documents` to avoid any file collisions and have a nice structure.
+    It is recommended to create a new folder on a non system drive or inside a user folder like `Documents` to avoid any file collisions and to have a nice structure.

 !!! warning "Windows Users"